-Accessory structures: 6.1 m (20 ft)
+Accessory structures: 6.1 m (20 ft) All other uses: As required by the Development Authority

 - (1) Landscaping shall be as required by the Development Authority having regard to the impact of the proposed use on adjacent land uses, availability of water, traffic generation, amenity considerations and other site specific considerations. - (2) The Development Authority may require a landscaped and or fenced area between uses in this district and adjacent residential uses depending on the intensity of the proposed development. - (3) Off-street parking lots shall be landscaped and/or screened to the satisfaction of the Development Authority.
 An off-street parking lot designed to accommodate more than 25 vehicles shall provide landscaping in the form of landscaped islands, landscaping between rows of parking stall or other suitable landscaping to the satisfaction of the Development Authority. - (4) No cottonwood tree of any specie or variety shall be planted in the municipality.